 Scanning products in when they are initially received, scanning them throughout the warehouse process, and then again when they are being shipped to consumers allows for easy tracking of materials.
 All of the information collected through the scanning process is made available on apps for the warehousing staff or business owner.

 This can reveal things like how much raw material is in stock, the price of inventory, if any products are on backorder, and more.
 Having an application is desirable for 3PL’s because they can easily share this information with customers to eliminate any worries.

 Using inventory management tools increases the functionality of warehouses and could potentially increase profit margins.
-Companies who develop trust in your systems and are able to monitor these systems for themselves through a digital dashboard will be more likely to continue storing their products in your warehouse
+Companies who develop trust in your different types of warehosue storage systems and are able to monitor these systems for themselves through a digital dashboard will be more likely to continue storing their products in your warehouse

 The most popular inventory management tools are stored in warehouse management systems.
 These software systems make it easier to track inventory in the cloud so it can be dispersed through multiple platforms.
 Warehouse management systems include some of the supply chain processes as well, which contributes to monitoring the entire distribution center more effectively.